UoA-eResearch/mytardis_ingestion/docs/Server-side-validation/scoping and design.md

 Staging models that are directly analagous to the existing models in MyTardis will need to be created.
 These will not have any restrictions on them and should all be allowed to be blank/null with the exception of the miminimum required to identify and ingested datafile.
 Specifically this will need a filepath, a user (which may be inferred from the instrument via the facility management) and a storagebox (which may be a staging environment).

-Between the API ca the staging models, new objects, including incomplete objects, will be able to be generated.
+A new set of associated APIs for staging models need to be created.
+This will enable new objects, including incomplete objects to be generated.

 ### Validator